-For a walk that takes you back in time, come to Ioulis, the only one of the ancient cities that was built inland.
-Spread along the slope like an amphitheatre, it invites you to get lost in the magic of its stately homes, vaulted alleys, fountains, traditional architecture and Venetian castle.
+For a walk that takes you back in time, come to Ioulis – of the ancient cities, the only one built inland.
+Spread along the slope like an amphitheatre, it invites you to lose yourself in the magic of its stately homes, vaulted alleys, fountains, traditional architecture and Venetian castle.
 Devote a moment to the neoclassical Town Hall, designed by the famous architect Ernst Ziller.
-The archaeological museum, considered one of the most important of its kind in the Cyclades, is a must-see.
+The Archaeological Museum, considered one of the most important of its kind in the Cyclades, is a must-see.

 Shipwrecks of the deep

 The HMHS Britannic, sister-ship to the Titanic, was sunk near Tzia by a German naval mine in 1916 on only its sixth voyage.
-Jacques Yves Cousteau’s team explored it in 1975 but, to date, few divers have approached the wreck, located at a depth of 120m, even though it’s considered one of the most significant shipwrecks in the Mediterranean, and of all time.
-On the reef of Koundourou, there’s another sunken ship; the steamer Patris that went down in 1868.
+Jacques Yves Cousteau’s team explored it in 1975 but, to date, few divers have approached the wreck, located at a depth of 120m, even though it’s considered one of the most significant shipwrecks in the Mediterranean.
+On the reef of Koundourou, there’s another sunken ship – the steamer Patris that went down in 1868.

 A day in the Classical period

 “This narrow, rocky land of Karthaia, I would not exchange it with Babylon,” wrote the ancient Greek poet Pindar.
 It’s worth devoting a day to visit the most important of all the four ancient cities of Tzia, which flourished in the Archaic period.
 Here history comes to life in the Doric Temple of Pythiou Apollona, built in 530 BC and thought to be dedicated to Athens.
 Try to arrive at Karthaia by the ancient trail of Vathipotamou, just as worshippers once did.
 A one-hour walk is rewarded by a refreshing swim at Poles beach.